-Energy and Emissions Status Reduce energy consumption by 5% of our 2019 levels Energy use decreased 4.04% from 2019 levels.
-Reduce greenhouse gas emissions by 5% of our 2019 levels We have reduced our emissions by 1.45% in 2020.
-Evaluate and implement low-cost efficiency measures On-going Obtain 50% of procured energy contracts providing energy from renewable sources by 2025 We achieved this goal in 2020 Monitor and set goals for 100% of properties in Energy Star Portfolio Manager We created property profiles for each property in our portfolios in 2020.
+Energy and Emissions Status Reduce energy consumption by 5% of our 2019 levels Energy use increased 1.73% from 2019 levels.
+Reduce greenhouse gas emissions by 5% of our 2019 levels Our emissions increased by 2.64% in 2021.
+Evaluate and implement low-cost efficiency measures On-going Obtain 50% of procured energy contracts providing energy from renewable sources by 2025 We achieved this goal in 2021 Monitor and set goals for 100% of properties in Energy Star Portfolio Manager Data collection and integration is in progress.